catastropiyush/chai_rusk/README.md

 # chai_rusk
-Our goal is top create accessible notes and codes required for the Masters programme in Computational Sciences
+Our goal is to create accessible notes and codes required for the Masters programme in Computational Sciences
     (Physics,Chemistry and Bioinformatics).

 #### `Subjects`